Trocadéro Esplanade: History

 On 17 October 1987, defenders of human and citizen rights from all countries gathered on this esplanade.
 They paid tribute to the victims of hunger, ignorance, and violence.
 They affirmed their conviction that poverty is not inevitable.
 They proclaimed their solidarity with those struggling worldwide to eradicate it.
 Wherever people are condemned to live in poverty, human rights are violated.
 Uniting to uphold them is a sacred duty.

 The unveiling of this plaque led to the establishment of the International Day for the Eradication of Poverty, observed annually on 17 October and officially recognized by the United Nations General Assembly as the International Day for the Eradication of Poverty.

 In 2016, President François Hollande inaugurated a plaque honoring disabled individuals who died during the Occupation.

 The esplanade frequently hosts political gatherings related to French or international politics.

+Le Corbusier in front of the Palais de Chaillot during the World Expo in 1937.